 You have a lot of options when it comes to survival belts these days.
-We’ve narrowed the field down to eight particularly useful and easy-to-wear options to make life simple.
+We’ve narrowed the field down to sixteen particularly useful and easy-to-wear options to make life simple.

 Constructed of high-strength nylon, the Sierra Bravo features inner and outer belts to prevent your equipment from digging into you.
 The outer belt attaches using velcro and four belt keepers.
 MOLLE web gear attachments allow you to add a multitude of equipment to the outside of the belt, showing the signs of military influence on its design.
 In addition, the waterproof backing ensures you’ll be able to use this belt for a long time.

 While it’s one of the more expensive choices out there, the Sierra Bravo tops our list because of its versatility, quality construction, and comfortable two-layer configuration.

 Elite Cobra Rigger’s Belt